de-jcup/sarif-java/README.md

 ### Versioning

 #### Libary version
-We will have the library version containing the sarif version and the our semantic version contained inside:
+We will have the library version containing the v version and the our semantic version contained inside:

 `${sarif_version}-${ourMajor}.${ourMinor}`